 About Tim Smith

 After he grew tired of commuting to work every day wearing a parka while doing desktop support in Antarctica, Tim jumped into web operations.
-He quickly grew tired of pointing and clicking his way through systems administration, and became hooked on automation using Chef.
-He now works for Chef on the Community Engineering Team improving community cookbooks and advocating best practices for cookbook design and testing.
+Since then he's worked to ensure your web analytics are always accurate, your streaming TV shows never buffer, and your rent checks are always on time.
+He now works for Chef on the Community Team improving community cookbooks.